+the company, c could duringe the company 5 stair and and reputation, in paracular, criminal cases when arey are under investigation and procedular afficialies.

-C.1.20 Are qualified majorities other than those established by law required for any specific decision?:
+C.1.20 Are qualified majorities other than those established by law required for any specific decision?

-[ ] Yes
+[] Yes

-[√] No
+[\dagger] No

-If so, please describe the differences.
+If so, please describe th e differences.

-C.1.21 Explain whether there are any specific requirements, other than those relating to directors, to be appointed as chairman of the board of directors:
+C.1.21 • are any specific requirements, other than those relating to directors, to be of the board of directors:

-[ ] Yes
+[] Yes

-[ \ ] No
+[\dagger] No

-,

-C.1.22 State whether the articles of association or the board rules establish any limit as to the age of directors:
+C.1.22 State whether the byla ws or the board rules establish any limit as to the age of directors:

-[ ] Yes
+[] Yes

-[ \( \) ] No
+[\(\)] No

-As guidance, the Board considers that the directors should not, in general, be aged over 80.
+The Policy o n the composition of the Board envisages that the directors should not, in general, be aged over 80.

-C.1.23 State whether the articles of association or the board rules establish any term limits for independent directors other than those required by law:
+C.1.23 State whether the bylathan those required by ws or the board rules establish any term limits for independent directors other law:

-[ ] Yes
+[] Yes

-[ \ ] No
+[\] No

+[-]

-C.1.24 State whether the articles of association or board rules establish specific proxy rules for votes at board meetings in favor of other board members the procedure for doing so and, in particular, the maximum number of proxies a director may hold, as well as whether any restriction has been established as regards the categories of director that may be appointed as proxies, beyond the limits imposed by law.
-If so, please briefly describe the rules.
+C.1.24 favour of other board r proxies a director may ws or board rules establish specific proxy rules for votes at board meetings in nembers the procedure for doing so and, in particular, the maximum number of hold, as well as whether any restriction has been established as regards the hat may be appointed as proxies, beyond the limits imposed by law.
+If so, please es.

-to another Bo article 16 of the Regulations of the Board, when directors cannot attend Board meeting in person, they will grant written proxy ard member specifically for each meeting, including the appropriate instructions and notifying the Board Chairman accordingly. ng the foregoing, non-executive directors may only grant proxy to another non-executive director.
+to another Bo oard member specifically for e of the Board, when directors cannot attend Board meeting in person, they will grant written proxy ach meeting, including the appropriate instructions and notifying the Board Chairman accordingly.
+It is directors may only grant proxy to another non-executive director.

-C.1.25 State the number of meetings held by the board of directors during the year, and if applicable, the number of times the board met without the chairman present.
+C.1.25 State the number of mo eetings held by the board of Directors during the year, and if applicable, the

+pard met without the chairman present.
 Meetings where the chairman sent

-specific proxy instructions are to be counted as attended.

-specific proxy instructions are to be counted as attended.
+ons are to be counted as attended.

-Numbe er of Board meetings 8
+Numbe er of Board meetings 9

-Number of B chairman O
+Number of B oard meetings without the

+chairman 0

 State the number of meetings held by the coordinating director with the other directors, where there was neither attendance nor representation of any executive director:

-Number of meetings
+Number of meetings 15 Number of meetings 1